eirikhoye/mirna_pipeline/README.md

 ![Complexity](/images/mirtrace-complexity-plot.png)

-Now we also notice the datasets contaminated_2 and contaminated_3 also had fewer number of detected miRNA genes than expected!
+Now we also notice the datasets contaminated_2 and contaminated_3 have fewer number of detected miRNA genes than expected!
 As they passed all preceeding QC steps, this is unexpected!

 #### Contamination
 Lastly, miRTrace allows the detection of contaminants in miRNA datasets.
 Contaminated datasets are a strong indication of poor laboratory protocols, or mixup of barcodes when pooling samples on a flow cell.
 If a study has datasets with contaminants, one should concider not including those datasets in the analysis.